hypergeek-dev/Moviedatabase-MVC/readme.md

 - **Commenting**: Users can comment on news articles.
 - **Pagination**: The home page displays news articles in a paginated format.

-## User Stories
+# User Stories

-### Admin Stories
+## Admin Stories

-As an admin, I can:
-- Log in and access the admin panel.
+- **As an admin, I can log in and access the admin panel.** This allows me to manage the platform efficiently.

-- Create, edit, and delete articles
-- Create, edit, and delete comments
-- Manage user accounts.
+- **As an admin, I can create, edit, and delete articles.** This enables me to keep the content on the platform up-to-date and relevant.

+- **As an admin, I can moderate comments on articles.** This helps in maintaining a respectful and constructive discussion environment on the platform.

+## Registered User Stories

+- **As a registered user, I can comment on news articles.** This enables me to participate in discussions and share my thoughts on news articles after logging in.

-### Visitor Stories
+## Visitor Stories (Not Registered)

-As a visitor, I can:
-- Register an account or log in.
-- View the latest newsarticles.
-- Comment on newsarticles.
+- **As a visitor, I can view the latest news articles.** This allows me to stay informed about the latest news and events without needing to register or log in.

+This process is also described

 ## Technical Stack